 When life seemed to be getting back to normal, I realized one of my business partners and I had different paths so we split and reinvented the business from the ground up.

 The next year I had my third son and he almost died a bunch of times in his first year of life.
 I took him to 5 to 7 doctor’s appointments a week for an entire year!
 That year we grew 30%.
 I was exhausted but everyone was alive and the business was thriving.

 Then we bought five other businesses - three gyms and two martial arts studios.
 My husband swapped traveling on a corporate jet for his gym clothes and became a full-time business owner just like me.

 Then depression almost crushed our marriage.
-Not surprising - over 70% of entrepreneurs suffer from depression!
+Not surprising - over 70% of executives suffer from depression!
 I didn’t know which version of my husband would show up making it hard for me to trust and rely on others.

 At the end of 2017, I was exhausted.
 I was so busy serving others that I lost myself along the way.
 I was paying prices with my health.
 My blood pressure was so high a stroke was imminent.

 I sold one of my businesses and set out to change the trajectory of my life.